The Model Flinch Before the Lawyer

 That shift tells you a lot about how the safety layer is built.

-The model is not only scoring harm.
-It is scoring uncertainty, attribution risk, and the probability that an operator is about to use vague language as cover for a messy decision.
+The model is scoring uncertainty, attribution risk, and the probability that an operator is about to use vague language as cover for a messy decision — alongside whatever harm signal it is picking up.

-The interesting part was watching the machine do exactly what it had been trained to do while I nudged it at the edge:
+The interesting part of the conversation was watching the machine do exactly what it had been trained to do while I nudged it at the edge:

 spot the risky cluster